 - 1.4.1 The construction phase of the Contract commenced on 30 October 2015.
 Latest construction programmes are shown in Appendix C. - 1.4.2 As informed by the Contractor, no major works for Contract No.3/WSD/15 will be conducted.
-The major works for Contract No. 1/WSD/19 between May to July 2021 will be: - M1-M5 Water Main Diversion - Diversion of Existing CLP Cable in Administration building - Temporary DG store (Form 501 submission for FS inspection) - Isolation of Clarifier-RC Wall Construction - Cofferdam of WET- installation of pipe pile & grouting - WET ELS and excavation works. - DN1200 drainage work in Administration Building-Excavation & drainage pile laying - Asbestos sampling and testing - Tree felling and landscape works - 1.4.3 The locations of the construction activities are shown in Appendix D. The Environmental Sensitive Receivers in the vicinity of the Project are shown in Appendix E.
+The major works for Contract No. 1/WSD/19 in May 2021 are: - M1-M5 Water Main Diversion - Temporary DG Stores BS installation and (Form 501 submission for FS inspection). - Existing chlorine pipe diversion - Washwater Equalization Tank (WET)-Pipe Pile construction - DN1200 drainage work in Administration Building-Excavation & drainage pile laying. - Diversion of DN300 & DN200 Plant Service Pipes - Diversion of DN400 supernatant pipe at WET area - Tree felling, transplantation and landscape works - Renovation of Secondary office - Installation of fencing nearby South Gate - 1.4.3 The locations of the construction activities are shown in Appendix D. The Environmental Sensitive Receivers in the vicinity of the Project are shown in Appendix E.